gDelgado14/gDelgado14.github.io/n36/index.md

 If you were to take two identical people (identical in every respect: Education; income; family; opportunities for growth; etc.), but one was American and one was Canadian, the American would be more likely than the Canadian to start a company.

 Now, I'm not here to say whether this is factually true or not - that's besides the point.
 But it is a rather intriguing proposition.
 And perhaps this is the reason that most massively influential companies come out of the United States and not Canada.
-And if that's the case, why not try and do something about it but taking on bigger risks?
+And if that's the case, why not try and do something about it by taking on bigger risks?

-Why not let the imagination run wild with the impact any one Canadian can have, not just on the country, but on the world in general.
-Why settle to be second?
+The world is our Oyster, Canada.

 ---